mikechaves/material-explorer/README.md

 ## Usage

 ### Creating a Material
-- Use the controls in the sidebar to set the material's color, metalness, and roughness
+- Use the editor controls to set PBR parameters and textures.
-- Click "Save Material" to add the material to your collection
+- Click **Save Material** to add it to your library.

 ### Editing a Material
-- Click "Edit" next to any material in the sidebar to load it into the editor
+- Click **Edit** on a card in the sidebar to load it into the editor.
-- Adjust the material's properties as desired and click "Save Material" to update it
+- Adjust properties and click **Update Material**.

 ### Deleting a Material
-- Click "Delete" next to any material in the sidebar to remove it from your collection
+- Click **Delete** on a card in the sidebar to remove it from your collection.

-### Viewing Materials
-- The 3D preview in the center of the screen will update in real-time as you adjust the material properties
-- Collapse or expand the sidebar to toggle between a wider view of the 3D preview and the material list
+### Sharing & exporting
+- **Share link**: copies a URL that encodes the material settings.
+  - “Share link” excludes textures.
+  - “Share + tex” attempts to include textures, but will refuse if the URL is too large.
+- **Export JSON**: best for sharing materials **with textures** reliably.
+- **Export GLB**: exports preview geometry with the material applied (portable glTF 2.0 binary).

+### Notes / limitations
+- **LocalStorage quota**: textures are stored as data URLs inside saved material JSON; large images can exceed browser storage limits.
+- **GLB exports are previews**: GLB contains preview geometry (sphere/grid), not an imported user mesh.

 ## Technologies Used